maksimgm/engineering_blog/css-specificity.md

 		font-family: times;
 	}

-In conclusion, the `font-family` of our page will be `times`, because it styleTwo.css succeeds style.css.
+In conclusion, the `font-family` of our page will be `times`, because styleTwo.css succeeds style.css.
 Therefore, styleTwo.css is more specific.

 **Internal**

-Internal style sheets are typically used if one part of the page has a unique style, however it is not very common.
-They are defined with a `<style>` element inside of the head section of an HTML document [CSS How To...](http://www.w3schools.com/css/css_howto.asp):
+Internal stylesheets are typically used if one part of the page has a unique style, however it is not very common.
+They are defined with a `style` element inside of the head section of an HTML document [CSS How To...](http://www.w3schools.com/css/css_howto.asp):

 	<head>